luananama/transcendence-machine/temps/README.md

 <br> **Goal Word:** sunshine

 **Output:**
 Cats are cute.
 Dogs are cute.
 And, dogs are cute.
 Yes, dogs are cute; they're cute-ish.
+Dogs are cute with toys, they're cute at their homes and all the other fun things people do to foster that connection.